avioconsulting/mule-linter/docs/available_rules.md

 ['dev', 'test', 'prod']
 ```

 *pattern* is the basis for how a property file for a given environment is named.
+For
-The default pattern is `"${appname}-${env}.properties"`.
+The default pattern is `"${appname}-${env}.properties"`, and to check for yaml properties file the pattern is `"${appname}-${env}.yaml"`.

 ### PROPERTY_FILE_COUNT_MISMATCH

-This rule ensures that the propety files for each environment have a matching number of properties in them.
+This rule ensures that the property files for each environment have a matching number of properties in them.
 While not always the case, a different number of properties in one environment might mean that a property was left out of an environment by mistake.

 The constructors for this rule are: